RMBaez/Event-Log-Analysis/README.md

 - Question 2 - At what time does Jeff create another user account?
 - Question 3 - What is the name of the new account?
 - Question 4 - What is the Windows event ID for the creation of the new user account?
-- Question 5 - What are the names of the three user groups that the new account is in, listed alphabetically?
+- Question 5 - What are the names of the three user groups that the new account is in?
 - Question 6 - At what time does the new user account log in?